Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Our attitude towards life can have a big impact on our success.
-As Henry Ford said: "Whether you think you can or you can’t, you’re right."
-We are the ones who decide our fate, and our beliefs can shape our destiny.
-It is important to be confident in our ability to achieve our goals and to remain positive in the face of obstacles.
+Failure is an essential part of success.
+As Jeff Bezos said: "If you want to be inventive, you have to be willing to fail".
+We can’t be scared of the possibility of failure.
+It’s only through repeated attempts that we can find our way to the right solution.

 <!-- </quote> -->